 Allies & Affiliated Partner Organizations

-Below we identify and link to allied organizations (mostly private, nongovernmental) that are either service centers or alliances bridging multiple states, and that offer help in protecting important environmental resources.
+Connecting across boundaries, partnerships inspire innovation.
+Below we identify allied organizations (mostly private, nongovernmental) that are either service centers or alliances bridging multiple states and that offer help in protecting important environmental resources.

-American Forest Foundation (www.forestfoundation.org ) is intended to unite and inform owners of privately held forestlands to keep forests healthy and to educate the next generation to be prepared for conserving and protecting America's forests and ecological resources.
-AFF believes that family forest owners --the largest group of forestland holders in America (22 million families own nearly 282 million acres of forestland nationwide)--are key to protecting the values and benefits coming from well-managed forests.
-AFF supplies helpful guidance to private forestland owners and operates a FREE web-based resource for forestland owners who want to apply good forest, land, water and wildlife conservation practices on their property, used by as many as 10,000 landowners monthly.
+American Forest Foundation (www.forestfoundation.org ) unites and informs owners of privately held forestlands to keep forests healthy and to educate the next generation to be prepared for conserving and protecting America's forests and ecological resources.
+AFF believes that family forest owners --the largest group of forestland holders in the U.S. (22 million families own nearly 282 million acres of forestland nationwide)--are key to protecting the values and benefits coming from well-managed forests.
+AFF supplies helpful guidance to private forestland owners and operates a FREE web-based resource for forestland owners who want to apply good forest, land, water, and wildlife conservation practices on their property.
 AFF also promotes Project Learning Tree and other youth environmental education programs.

 American Rivers (www.AmericanRivers.org) is a national river conservation and public policy advocacy organization with staff positioned across the South.
 It works to restore healthy rivers, ensure clean drinking water supplies, revitalize fish and other aquatic wildlife habitats, improve water-based recreation, lead local campaigns to clean waterways, identify America's most endangered rivers, improve community flood protection, create river "blue trails," save remaining wild, scenic and free-flowing rivers, remove unnecessary dams, and leave a legacy of healthy rivers for future generations.
-American Rivers is in the process of defining its highest priority river basins in the South in which to focus its protection and restoration efforts.
 Four of the 10 most endangered rivers currently identified by American Rivers are located in the southern U.S.: the Holston River (VA/TN), Harpeth River (TN), Edisto River (SC), and Pearl River (MS).

 Appalachian Trail: a landscape conservation approach

-The nonprofit Appalachian Trail Conservancy and the National Park Service in October 2016 hosted the 2nd annual gathering of an emerging initiative focused on conserving the broader landscapes of the Appalachian Mountains associated with the iconic Appalachian Trail.
+The nonprofit Appalachian Trail Conservancy and the National Park Service are focused on conserving the broader landscapes of the Appalachian Mountains associated with the iconic Appalachian Trail.
 Although the AT footpath, stretching 2,000 miles from Georgia to Maine, is protected, many sections of its buffer are only 1,000 feet wide or less.
 This new effort would protect the broader ecological, cultural, and visual landscapes, conserving a treasured recreational experience, connecting the cultures of the eastern United States, north and south, and providing a critical ecological corridor while we still have time.
 Read more.

 Chesapeake Bay Conservation Partnership